 - Take the arrow from the quiver and grab it by the nock end or near the fletching.

-- Next is to position the recurve bow toward the ground.
+- Next is to position the recurve bow toward the ground (this can vary depending on the type of archery and personal preference).

 - After doing so, place the arrow’s shaft onto the riser or arrow rest.